-Magnus Maximus was of Spanish origin and reputedly a distant relation of the emperor Theodosius I. He rebelled in Britain in 383 AD against Gratian, who was killed trying to defend his part of the Empire.
-Magnus Maximus appointed his little son, Flavius Victor Caesar in 387 AD.
-In 388 AD however, the Emperor Theodosius finally came from the East and put down the usurpation
+Magnus Maximus was of Spanish origin and reputedly a distant relation of the emperor Theodosius I. He rebelled in Britain in AD 383 against Gratian, who was killed trying to defend his part of the Empire.
+Magnus Maximus appointed his little son, Flavius Victor Caesar in AD 387.
+In AD 388, however, the Emperor Theodosius finally marched from the East and put down the usurpation

 For explanations of many of the abbreviations used in Roman imperial obverse legends, click here.